 Practicing gratefulness and appreciation can:

-- Help ensure we sleep better and therefore feel more refreshed
+- Help ensure you sleep better and therefore feel more refreshed.

-- Make us feel more useful and have greater likelihood of making progress once we have set personal goals
+- Make you feel more useful and have greater likelihood of making progress once you have set personal goals.

-- Get us to focus on the positive and reduce negative feelings
+- Get you to focus on the positive and reduce negative feelings.

 - These could include big things, such as the love they felt towards family members, or things they had mastered.